ZuhairQuakes/GNSS-Earthquake/README.md

 **Myanmar**
-![**Strain Rates**](images/mynamar.png "Strain Rates") This visualization represents the second invariant of the strain tensor, calculated over three different spatial grids of resolutions: 0.1° x 0.1°, 0.2° x 0.2°, and 0.3° x 0.3°.
+![**Strain Rates**](images/mynamar.png "Strain Rates") This visualisation represents the max shear of the strain tensor map, calculated over three different spatial grids of resolutions: 0.1° x 0.1°, 0.3° x 0.3°, and 0.5° x 0.5°.
 It depicts geospatial variations in strain rates over a region and is used to study tectonic deformation and seismic hazards in Myanmar.

 ----------